mclark610/docker-compose-tools/README.md

     ports:
     - 0.0.0.0:3306:3306

-volumes:
+volumes:<br/>
-  I have a directory in my root named /data
+  I have a directory in my root named /data<br/>
   I place all my databases here I develop including a directory all containers have common access to.
-This is for easily running command line importing and exporting tools.
+This is for easily running command line importing and exporting tools.<br/>
   The data directory structure:
   /data
   /data/raw : sql files for importing into any database